-- 7.4.6.2 Throughput Test 1 Start Time is defined as a timestamp identical to Query Run 1 Start Time. - Query Run 1 Start Time, which is the timestamp that must be taken before the first character of the executable query text of the first query of the first query stream is submitted to the SUT by the driver. - 7.4.6.3 Throughput Test 1 End Time is defined as the later of: - Query Run 1 End Time, which is the timestamp that must be taken after the last character of output data from the last query of the last query stream is received by the driver from the SUT or - Refresh Group 1 End Time, which is the ending timestamp of the last refresh set in Throughput Test 1, including all EADS updates.
+- 7.4.7.2 The elapsed time of each query in each stream shall be disclosed for each Throughput Test and Power Test. - 7.4.7.3 The elapsed time of Throughput Test 1, known as T{TT1} is the difference between Throughput Test 1 Start Time and Throughput Test 1 End Time. - 7.4.7.4 Throughput Test 1 Start Time, which is the timestamp that must be taken before the first character of the executable query text of the first query stream of Throughput Test 1 is submitted to the SUT by the driver. - 7.4.7.5 Throughput Test 1 End Time, which is the timestamp that must be taken after the last character of output data from the last query of the last query stream of Throughput Test 1 is received by the driver from the SUT.